Visualization for Social Data Science

 The book is for people working in the broadly defined social sciences, including Geography, Public Health, Transportation, Political Science, Business, Economics.
 It is aimed at postgraduate students and researchers, data journalists, analysts working in public sector, non-governmental and commercial organisations.

 All technical examples are implemented using the R programming environment; so too every data graphic that appears in this book.
-Little prior knowledge of the R ecosystem is assumed, but as the chapters progress more advanced concepts and coding procedures are introduced.
+Some prior knowledge of the R ecosystem is assumed, and as the chapters progress more advanced concepts and coding procedures are introduced.
 Whilst the book covers many of the fundamentals of R for working with social science datasets, our ultimate aim is to demonstrate through example how data graphics can and should be used in a data analysis.
-In this way it complements core resources that more fully cover these how-to aspects: R for Data Science (Wickham and Grolemund 2017), Tidymodelling with R (Kuhn and Silge 2023) and Geocomputation with R (Lovelace, Nowosad, and Muenchow 2019).
+In this way it complements core resources that more fully cover, from zero-level prior knowledge, these how-to aspects: R for Data Science (Wickham and Grolemund 2017), Tidymodelling with R (Kuhn and Silge 2023) and Geocomputation with R (Lovelace, Nowosad, and Muenchow 2019).

 Omissions and additions